-MCS designates 27 positions (4 Investigations Supervisors and 23 Investigators) to conduct carrier investigations, though none of these Full-Time Equivalents (FTEs) conduct them on a full-time basis.
-The Investigations Supervisors have the added supervisory role that takes away from their ability to conduct as many investigations as the Investigators, and the Investigators are also responsible for reviewing carrier complaints, conducting new entrant safety audits, and other work as assigned.
+FY 2024 Update / Updated 6/27/24 - MCS designates 20 Investigators to conduct carrier investigations, though none of these Full-Time Equivalents (FTEs) conduct them on a full-time basis.
+The Investigations Supervisors assist when time allows but have the added supervisory role that takes away from their ability to conduct them on a regular basis.
+The Investigators are also responsible for reviewing carrier complaints, conducting new entrant safety audits, and other work as assigned.